zxmei1/tW_scattering/README.md

 ```

-Then you can set up the tools to run coffea
+Then you can set up the tools to run coffea, deactivate the environment again and recompile.
 ```
 cd tW_scattering
 source setup_environment.sh
+deactivate
+scram b -j 8
 ```

 Every time you want to use coffea you need to activate the environment